theodoretripp/air-stable/myreadme.md

 ## Functional Requirements

+1. Change stable to stall
 1. Guest may log in

-1. `User` may create a pending `RentalRequest` for a `Stall`
+1. `User` may create a pending `RentalRequest` for a `Stall` view
+      > change stable list to include link (Rent this?)
+      > new_rental_request.erb will have form with hidden inputs for the `Stall` details (similar to past examples) and `User` details
+      > hidden input for "status" => pending or approved or denied
+      > new input for open comment (worry about date, price later) model
+      DONE > add to `Rental_Request` class "status" property type string (pending or approved or denied) DONE > add to `Rental_Request` class "rental_date" property type date

 1. `Stall` owner may see pending `RentalRequest`s
 1. `RentalRequest`s requester may see pending `RentalRequest`s
 1. `Stall` owner may deny `RentalRequest`s for their `Stall`